 From Nervous to Accepted: My First Dinner With His Family

-Last night, my boyfriend invited me to dinner to met his family.
-After he introduced me to his mom and dad, he looked at me and says ‘Hope you brought your wallet.
-We’re starving.’
+After he introduced me to his mom and dad, he didn’t offer me a seat or a drink.
+Instead, he looked at me, smiled, and said, “Hope you brought your wallet.
+We’re starving.”

 Your subscription could not be saved.
 Please try again.